home-assistant/developers.home-assistant/docs/creating_integration_file_structure.md

 ---
-title: "Integration File Structure"
+title: "Integration file structure"
-sidebar_label: "File Structure"
+sidebar_label: "File structure"
 ---

 Each integration is stored inside a directory named after the integration domain.
 The domain is a short name consisting of characters and underscores.
 This domain has to be unique and cannot be changed.
 Example of the domain for the mobile app integration: `mobile_app`.
 So all files for this integration are in the folder `mobile_app/`.